aspose-words/Aspose.Words-Documentation/en/java/what-s-new-in-aspose-words-for-java/_index.md

 Several new public properties have been added to format Pie and Doughnut charts.

+#### Control the Rendering of PDF Choice Form Field Borders <sup>24.11</sup>

+A new option to control the rendering of PDF choice form field borders has been implemented by adding a new public option [RenderChoiceFormFieldBorder](https://reference.aspose.com/words/java/com.aspose.words/pdfsaveoptions/#getRenderChoiceFormFieldBorder).

+#### Get and Set Format Codes for Chart Data <sup>24.11</sup>

+The ability to get and set format codes for chart data has been added by implementing the [FormatCode](https://reference.aspose.com/words/java/com.aspose.words/bubblesizecollection/#getFormatCode) property in the [ChartXValueCollection](https://reference.aspose.com/words/java/com.aspose.words/chartxvaluecollection/), [ChartYValueCollection](https://reference.aspose.com/words/java/com.aspose.words/chartyvaluecollection/), and [BubbleSizeCollection](https://reference.aspose.com/words/java/com.aspose.words/bubblesizecollection/) classes.

+#### Render Histogram Charts with Bins and Labels <sup>24.11</sup>

+Histogram chart rendering has been improved by allowing for a specified number of bins and labels.

 ### Converting, Loading and Saving Documents

 #### Underline Formatting when Loading Markdown Files <sup>24.9</sup>